sonic-net/SONiC/doc/bulk_counter/bulk_counter.md

 - Bulk collect attribute value is not supported
 - Buffer pool stats is not support for bulk because different buffer pool may have different stats mode.
 E.g. pool1 has mode SAI_STATS_MODE_READ, pool2 has mode SAI_STATS_MODE_READ_AND_CLEAR.
 The new SAI bulk API only allows specify one stats mode.
 - Maximum object number at one bulk call is a limitation based on vendor implementation.

+### Performance Improvement

+A rough test has been done on Nvidia platform for queue.

+- Non bulk API: get stats for one queue takes X seconds; get stats for 32 port * 8 queue is 256X seconds;
+- Bulk API: get stats for one queue takes Y seconds; get stats for 32 port * 8 queue is almost Y seconds;

+X is almost euqal to Y. So, more object instances, more performance improvement.

 ### Testing Requirements/Design